Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/normalviewproperties/getrestoredtop/_index.md

 ---
 title: getRestoredTop
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/normalviewproperties/getrestoredtop/
+url: /php-java/aspose.slides/normalviewproperties/getrestoredtop/
 ---

-## getRestoredTop()  function
+## getRestoredTop()  method

  This element specifies the sizing of the top slide region of the normal view, when the region is of a variable restored size(neither minimized nor maximized).
  Read only  INormalViewRestoredProperties.

-### Result
+### Returns
 [NormalViewRestoredProperties](../../normalviewrestoredproperties)